Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Numerical Simulations

-We can observe from Fig. \ref{user1} that the number of supported links by the two proposed algorithms is slightly less than the benchmark, which serves as an upper bound of the number of supported links by the proposed algorithms.
-Table \ref{table1}, Fig. \ref{user1}, and Fig. \ref{power1} show that the two proposed algorithms always return the same solution to the sampled JPAC problem \eqref{csparse2}, i.e., supporting same number of links with same total transmission power.
+{Table \ref{table1}, Fig. \ref{user1}, and Fig. \ref{power1} show that the two proposed algorithms always return the same solution to the sampled JPAC problem \eqref{csparse2}, i.e., supporting same number of links with same total transmission power.
 However, Fig. \ref{time1} shows that the PABB-D algorithm substantially outperforms the SOCP-D algorithm in terms of the average CPU time.
-This is not surprising, since in each power control step (i.e., solving problem \eqref{relax}), the custom-design algorithm is used to carry out power control in the PABB-D algorithm while a general-purpose solver CVX is used to update power in the SOCP-D algorithm.
+This is not surprising, {}{since in each power control step (i.e., solving the convex approximation problem \eqref{relax}), the custom-design algorithm is used to carry out power control in the PABB-D algorithm while a general-purpose solver CVX is used to update power in the SOCP-D algorithm.
+Note that both the number of constraints and the number of unknown variables in problem \eqref{relax2} are of order $O(NK)$ and \eqref{N-K*} shows that the sample size $N$ needs to be large to guarantee the approximation performance, which makes CVX unsuitable to be used to solve problem \eqref{relax} via solving {}{its} equivalent SOCP {}{reformulation} \eqref{relax2}.}}